jiachenchia/Sales-Forecasting/README.md

 ---

-5. Data for LSTM Model FINAL.ipynb - Jupyter notebook to create the data for the LSTM model
+5. Data for LSTM Model FINAL.ipynb
-- 🔵 Subcluster data: "Master Store Subcluster" in Lakehouse -> AI_Sandbox -> LH_External_Data -> tables
-- 🔵 Daily Sales data: "Daily Sales - Store & VM" in Lakehouse -> AI_Sandbox -> LH_External_Data -> tables
-- 🟢 Weather data: can scrape using "Scrape Weather FINAL.ipynb" in this repo
-- 🔵 🔴 Public Holiday data: "PH for non-PH" in Microsoft Teams Planner "FM OPS BI" under "Sales Forecasting"
-- Need to set where does the code keep output file "Data for LSTM model.csv".
+- Data cleaning: selecting and renaming columns, checking correct dtypes, filtering outliers, manipulating data to fit desired format, merging dataframes (e.g sales to store data)

 ---

-6. HOURLY Sales Weather Project FINAL.ipynb - Jupyter notebook to calculate daily correlation between sales and weather with a few ML models
+6. HOURLY Sales Weather Project FINAL.ipynb - Calculate daily correlation between sales and weather with a few ML models
-- 🔵 Store data: "Master Store" in Lakehouse -> AI_Sandbox -> LH_External_Data -> tables
-- 🔵 Hourly Sales data: (I filtered out only May 2025 data from "Hourly Sales - Store & VM" in Lakehouse -> AI_Sandbox -> LH_External_Data -> tables)
-- 🟢 Weather data: can scrape using "Scrape Weather FINAL.ipynb" in this repo
+- Data cleaning: loading and parsing data, filtering outliers, manipulating data to desired format, merging dataframes
+- Calculated correlation between hourly sales and weather data
+- Implemented one hot encoding for weather code and created a correlation matrix
+- Implemented linear regression models and brief comparison to other regression models such as ridge, lasso, elasticnet, as well as experimented with XGBoost
+*train_test_split(), implemented a standardscaler() to standardise numerical features

 ---

-7. LSTM Final Model.ipynb - Jupyter notebook to create LSTM and make forecast more about it below.
+7. LSTM Final Model.ipynb - using weather, store, public holiday, and historical sales data to predict future sales data
-- 🟢 df: can create using 5.
-"Data for LSTM Model FINAL.ipynb" in this repo OR 🔵 "Data for LSTM model.csv" in Microsoft Teams Planner "FM OPS BI" under "Sales Forecasting"
+- separated catagories into "time-varying + categorical", "static + categorical" and "numeric"
+- encoded static categorical columns to be embedded into the model and separated time-varying columns (to be created into binary flags and treated as numerical values)
+- scaled continuous (numerical) features
+- built sequences for LSTM, selecting a 14 day window size and a time-aware train-validation data split
+- built the LSTM model with embeddings and a 2-layer MLP on static factors
+- plotted training curves and analysing evaluation metrics (MAE, RMSE, R2)
+- generated 200 "forecast" sales values and compared it against testing data
+- created and plotted 2 permutation feature importance tables for the 2 output variables (sales)
+- created 200-step autoregressive forecasts, displayed with library "Plotly"
+- created accurate 3-week store-specific forecasts with an interactive dashboard displayed with library "ipywidgets"

 ---